-Crispy on the outside, soft and fluffy on the inside, and perfect for *lots* of maple syrup, this gluten free waffle recipe is one you don’t want to miss!
+Crispy on the outside, soft and fluffy on the inside, and perfect for *lots* of maple syrup, this vegan waffle recipe is one you don’t want to miss!
+They’re vegan, easy to make, and freezer friendly so you no longer have an excuse to skip breakfast.

 I’ll admit, I’m usually team pancakes, but there’s something irresistible about the little pockets on waffles that seem to soak up maple syrup so well and give you the perfect amount n every bite.
 If waffles weren’t made for maple syrup, then I don’t know what was.